actuator/pSlip/README.md

 ### AES/DES/IV detection rewritten on DEX bytecode

-The crypto pass used to shell out to jadx and decompile the whole app to Java.
-On large APKs that was a problem: a 78MB app would blow past the AES timeout and get skipped, so its keys were never found at all.

 It now cross-references `SecretKeySpec`, `IvParameterSpec`, and `Cipher`, then backtraces the key/IV register to its constant source.
 A byte array key can never be a bare string literal, so a value is only reported if it actually reaches the constructor through `getBytes()` or an array literal.
 That provenance rule kills the usual false positives (algorithm names like `AES`, KDF names like `PBKDF2WithHmacSHA1`, stray exception strings).
 Every finding includes the recovered value, the key size, the cipher transform, and the `const -> getBytes -> init` chain, so it is ready to drop into a report.

 The same app that used to time out now finishes in well under a minute with no Java involved.
 If you need keys that are assembled across branches or loaded from static fields, `-aes-deep` runs the old jadx/apktool source pass.